mrdipeshashah/Big-Query-Google-Analytics-Master-Data-Audit/README.md

 7. Conversion Rate is the only calculated metric thay will need to be added - SUM(converted_sessions)/SUM(total_sessions)

 # FILTERING
-One of the key outputs from the audit will be how to filter data to provide a better view of performance.
+One of the outputs from the audit will be how to filter data to provide a better view of performance.
 The options would be to either filter in Biq Query (hard filter) or in Data Studio (soft filter).

 Exclude In Big Query: